simplenetes-io/podc/PODSPEC.md

       # Expose ports on the containers and possible create Ingress configuration to proxy traffic.
       expose:
           ## This first configuration is simply to expose a container port on the host on a specific host port.
-          # targetPort is the port the process in the container is listening on.
+          # targetPort is the port which the process inside the container is listening on.
           # Required if defining a hostPort.
           # Range is 1 to 65535.
           - targetPort: 80

             # hostPort is the what port of the node host machine we bind the container part to.
-            # Required if using targetPort.
+            # Required if using targetPort and the pod is standalone,
-            # In the context of a Simplenetes project hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
+            # however in the context of a Simplenetes cluster project the hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
 The `x` is an integer meaning that if `${HOSTPORTAUTO1}` is used in two places in the yaml the same host port value will be substituted in.
-            # Host port must be between 1 and 65535 (but typically not between 61000-63999 and 32767).
+            # Host port must be between 1 and 65535 (but typically not between 61000-63999 nor 32767 (reserved for proxy)).
             hostPort: 8081

+            # Optionally force the interface to bind host ports to.
+            # Setting to "0.0.0.0" is typically required for pods which are receiving traffic from the public internet, such as the ingress.
+            # However, for pods which are not to be publically exposed we should definetly not set it to "0.0.0.0".
+            # If hostInterface is set it then overrides the "--host-interface" option which could be passed to the pod at creation time.
+            # If no "--host-interface" option is passed on cmd line nor the "hostInterface" is set then podman defaults to "0.0.0.0".
+            # When running pods in a Simplenetes cluster the simplenetesd passes the host local IP address to the pod using "--host-interface".
+            # Most often do not set this value, except for the ingress pod which needs to have it set to "0.0.0.0".
+            hostInterface: 0.0.0.0

             # Maximum connection count which the proxy will direct to this targetPort
-            # Only relevant when using a clusterPort
+            # Only relevant when using a clusterPort (within a Simplenetes cluster).
             # Default is 4096
             maxConn: 1024